Understanding Heat Stress

 If increased blood flow alone isn't enough, your body also increases the amount that you sweat.
 As sweat dries (evaporates), it cools the skin.
 As you sweat, your body loses water (and some minerals such as sodium and potassium).
-This water must be replaced to keep you feeling well and healthy, and to allow further sweating.
+This water (and minerals) must be replaced to keep you feeling well and healthy, and to allow further sweating.

 Conditions that contribute to heat stress

-Too Much Activity: The more active you are, the more heat your muscles generate.
+Too much activity: The more active you are, the more heat your muscles generate.
 Heavy physical activity also sets up competition between your muscles and skin for the blood supply.

-High Environmental Temperature: As the temperature in your environment goes up, so does your body temperature.
+High environmental temperature: As the temperature in your environment goes up, so does your body temperature.
 When it's hot from the sun or another heat source, such as a furnace, your body can't move heat into the air as effectively.

-Too Little Air Movement: Air moving across your skin carries away heat brought to the surface by blood vessels.
+Too little air movement: Air moving across your skin carries away heat brought to the surface by blood vessels.
 It also helps sweat evaporate.
 Too little air movement means these processes don't work as well.

-High Humidity: Humidity is the amount of moisture in the air.
+High humidity: Humidity is the amount of moisture in the air.
 The higher the humidity, the less sweat evaporates.
 That's because the air is too wet to absorb more moisture.

-Medical Problems: Some medical conditions, including diabetes and heart failure, can increase your susceptibility to heat stress.
+Medical problems: Some medical conditions, including diabetes and heart failure, can increase your susceptibility to heat stress.